| |

 So, I have tried to list, what I think are the most important marathon training tips

 on this page.
-I hope they help you get ready for your marathon!
+I hope this marathon guide will help you get ready for

 Realistic